HMC-MIR/PBSCR/README.md

 1. Activate baselines virtual environment: conda activate baselines
 2. Run the embeddings notebook located at /home/username/ttmp/PBSCR/baselines/fewshot_embeddings.ipynb
 3. Run the experiment notebook located at /home/username/ttmp/PBSCR/baselines/fewshot_experiment.ipynb

+## Citation

+Arhan Jain, Alec Bunn, Austin Pham, and TJ Tsai.
+"PBSCR: The Piano Bootleg Score Composer Recognition Dataset."
+Transactions of the International Society for Music Information Retrieval, to appear.

+## Acknowledgments

+This material is based upon work supported by the National Science Foundation under Grant No. 2144050.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.